AdebayoEmmanuel/odin_project/README.md

 # odin_project
-My project at the odin project.
+My foundation project at the odin project.